 During the fall, plants shed their leaves and get ready to hibernate.
 They store up energy and send down more roots.
-It’s a busy time for gardeners and homeowners, too.
+It’s a busy time for gardeners and homeowners alike.

 Just as the plants you tend are preparing for winter, you can take some measures to prepare effectively for the season and ensure that your yard stays beautiful and your home stays secure during the winter months.
 Proper planning now sets you up for beautiful growth and a healthy yard in the spring.

-Here’s a checklist of some things that you should do around your house and yard in the fall in order to keep everything looking great:
+Here’s a checklist of some things that you should do around your house and yard in the fall to keep everything looking great:

 - Gather up fallen leaves for compost or mulch.
 This can insulate and protect your plants during the winter.
-You can also just mow fallen leaves into your lawn in order to provide some extra organic material for nutrition.
+You can also simply mow fallen leaves into your lawn in order to provide some extra organic material for the lawn’s nutrition.

 - Clean up and maintain tools in your shed and on your porch.
 Scrub the grill once you’re finished with summer parties.
 Clean and sharpen gardening tools like your mower, spades, edger, and tiller.

 - Sweep and spray off the porch.
-Cut away eroded soil that’s lapping onto the edges.
+Cut away eroded soil that’s creeping onto the edges of the porch.

 - Clear fallen leaves and debris out of your rain gutters.